johnpyp/edgedb/docs/cli/index.rst

 All commands respect a common set of
 :ref:`connection options <ref_cli_edgedb_connopts>`, which let you specify a target instance.
-This instance can be local to your machine or hosted remotely.
+This instance can be local to your machine, hosted remotely, or on EdgeDB Cloud.

 .. _ref_cli_edgedb_nightly: